whisk/etchosts/README.md

     * more informative warnings
     * tests!
     * option: skip conflicts
-    * option: same name with local and real addr are not conflicted
+    * option: same name with private and real addr are not conflicted
     * option: sort sample /etc/hosts by hostnames (first hostname)
     * option: only beautify, no analyze